iceburg-net/iceburg-ci-downstreamer/README.md

 ```

-Once added, simply run `iceburg-ci` from within your project to kickoff CI step execution.
+:rocket: nce added, simply run `iceburg-ci` from within any directory of your project to kickoff CI step execution.

 ## environment variables

+environment variables are used to customize downstreamer behavior, such as where workspaces are created or the repository used for cloning a private/custom version of iCEBURG CI.

 name | default | description
 --- | --- | ---